EricMenetre/NPL/README.md

 ```r
 install_github("EricMenetre/NPL")
 ```
-Step 4: load the package like any other package anytime you want to use it.
+Step 4: load the package like any other package anytime you want to use it

 ```r
 library(NPL)